 - When you cough or sneeze into your hands, clean your hands immediately.
 Otherwise you will spread germs to everything and everyone you touch.

-- Be aware that others’ respiratory secretions may contain an infectious disease.
+- Be aware that others’ respiratory droplets may be infectious.
 Stay 3 to 6 feet away from coughing and sneezing people if possible.

-- Environmental objects and surfaces that appear clean can have disease-causing germs.
+- Environmental objects and surfaces that look clean can have disease-causing germs.
 Your best defense it to clean your hands frequently.

-- Get plenty of rest and drink plenty of water to help maintain your immune system.
+- Get plenty of rest and drink plenty of water to help your immune system.

 - Be careful around all wild animals and domestic animals unfamiliar to you.
-After any animal bite, cleanse the wound with soap and water and consult a clinician for further evaluation.
+If you are bitten, clean the wound with soap and water and consult a clinician for further evaluation.
 Enjoy wild animals with your eyes, not by touching them.

-- Determine if you are current on your vaccinations and inquire about any recommended vaccinations for your travel destination.
+- Check to see if your vaccinations are current, and find out if any others are recommended based on your travel destination.
 This includes tetanus, hepatitis A, etc.

-- If you have a special health condition (e.g. diabetes or seizure disorder), wear a medical alert tag such as a bracelet or carry the information with you for emergencies.
+- If you have a special health condition (e.g. diabetes or seizure disorder), wear a medical alert tag such as a bracelet or carry the information with you in case of an emergency.

 - Enough of your prescribed medications and any medications your physician recommends (including over-the-counter medications) to last through your trip